sensu/sensu-docs-legacy/source/docs/0.20/configuration.md

    _NOTE: Environment variables will override the configuration file (`-c`) and configuration directory (`-d`) locations provided by the init script._

-2. ASSUMPTION: Sensu loads configuration settings from the following environment
+2. Sensu loads configuration settings from the following environment variables (primarily useful for configuring the Sensu Client; see [Client Configuration Environment Variables](clients#client-configuration-environment-variables) for more information):
-   variables:

    - `SENSU_TRANSPORT_NAME`
    - `RABBITMQ_URL`